Motion of an elastic capsule in a constricted microchannel: Introduction

 Given this range of applications, our objective is twofold: ({\it i}) characterize a single capsule behavior in a constriction and ({\it ii}) determine the relevant quantity to measure to most efficiently sort by deformability.
 In other words, we ask whether it is the velocity, deformation or stress the most characterizing observable for the behavior of a capsule flowing through a constriction.
 This second goal is relevant if our simple device is used to measure the capsule properties or sort by deformability.
 Indeed, sorting can be achieved by taking images of the cell in a constriction, processing them, and opening downstream gates according to the deformability \cite{Pra03}.

-We mention that Park et al. \cite{Park13} have already investigated the transient dynamics of an elastic capsule flowing in a square microchannel with a rectangular constriction and have compared it to that of a droplet: these authors note that the confinement and expansion dynamics of the fluid flow results in a rich deformation behavior for the capsule, from an elongated shape at the constriction entrance, to a flattened parachute shape at its exit.
+Park et al. \cite{Park13} investigated the transient dynamics of an elastic capsule flowing in a square microchannel with a rectangular constriction and have compared it to that of a droplet: these authors note that the confinement and expansion dynamics of the fluid flow results in a rich deformation behavior for the capsule, from an elongated shape at the constriction entrance, to a flattened parachute shape at its exit.
+In a more recent study, Kuster et al. address the question of how the constriction width, container mechanics and external forcing affect the capsule dynamics and determine whether it will get trapped into the constriction or pass through it and how fast \cite{kusters14}.